Rob LancefieldManager of Museum Information Services / Registrar of Collections

 Davison Art Center, Wesleyan University

-A former president of the Museum Computer Network (MCN), the professional organization for people who do digital work in museums, Rob now serves on the MCN Finance and Program Committees.
-He currently chairs the American Alliance of Museums (AAM) Council of Affiliates, a council of leadership representatives from 27 national organizations in the museum field, and represents MCN on that council.
-Rob also is a co-founding member of the ImageMuse discussion group, which has grown to connect more than 500 digital imaging professionals in museums and other cultural heritage institutions.
+A former president of the Museum Computer Network (MCN), the professional organization for people who do digital work in museums, Rob now serves on the MCN Finance Committee.
+He chairs the American Alliance of Museums (AAM) Council of Affiliates, a council of leadership representatives from 28 national organizations in the museum field, and represents MCN on that council.
+Rob also is a co-founding member of the ImageMuse discussion group, which has grown to connect more than 500 digital imaging professionals in cultural heritage institutions.

-Rob has spoken on open content, collection digitization, getting projects done, providing images online, repatriating sound from archives to heritage communities, and other topics at MCN, Museums & the Web, AAM, Society for Ethnomusicology, and other conferences.
+Rob has spoken on museum collection systems, image delivery infrastructure, open content, collection digitization, getting projects done, repatriating sound from archives to heritage communities, and other topics at MCN, Museums & the Web, AAM, Society for Ethnomusicology, and other conferences.
 His PhD dissertation examined how experiences of the musical voice and body lent false credence to beliefs about racial difference, and he curated the traveling exhibition "Performing Images, Embodying Race" on related visual culture.
+He is co-editor of the Oxford Handbook of Musical Repatriation (Oxford University Press, forthcoming 2019).
 Rob also produced the 2011 reissue of 1980s recordings by Talking Drums (http://talkingdrums.us), an ensemble of Ghanaian and American musicians including himself, for re-release by the American Composers Forum on innova Recordings.